-Major Capital Projects (over \$50 million) Targeted Completion Date (Calendar Year) Project Cost to Mar 31, 2021 (\$ millions) Estimated Cost to Complete (\$ millions) Approved Total Capital Cost of Project (\$ millions) LNG Canada Load Interconnection Project This project is to facilitate the interconnection of LNG Canada's facility.
-A new double circuit 287kV transmission line will be constructed from Minette Substation (MIN) to LNG Canada's facility and system reinforcements at MIN will also be implemented.
-Under BC Hydro's standard tariffs, the customer is required to pay for a portion of this project's costs.
+Major Capital Projects (over \$50 million) Targeted Completion Date (Calendar Year) Project Cost to Mar 31, 2022 (\$ millions) Estimated Cost to Complete (\$ millions) Anticipated Total Cost (\$ millions) Projects Recently Put Into Service Peace Region Electricity Supply (PRES) Project 2021 In- Service \$214 \$2 \$216 This project was needed to provide sufficient transmission system capacity to serve load growth and increase the reliability of electricity supply to existing customers in the South Peace.
+This project facilitated reductions in provincial greenhouse gas emissions by enabling electrification of natural gas production, processing, and compression.
+The total cost represents the gross cost of the project and has not been netted for potential Federal Government contributions.
+LNG Canada Load Interconnection Project This project was to facilitate the interconnection of LNG Canada's facility.
+A new double circuit 287kV transmission line was constructed from Minette Substation (MIN) to LNG Canada's facility and system reinforcements at MIN were also implemented.
+Under BC Hydro's standard tariffs, the customer was required to pay for a portion of this project's costs.
 The total cost represents the gross cost of the project and has not been netted for a customer's contribution of \$24M.
+2021 In- Service \$79 \$3 \$82

-2021 Targeted In- Service \$69 \$13 \$82 Bridge River 2 Upgrade Units 7 and 8 Project This project will replace the two generators and other related equipment to restore the historical operating capacity.
-Units 7 and 8 were placed into service in 1960, are unreliable and in poor and unsatisfactory condition.
-2021 Targeted In- Service \$63 \$22 \$85 Wahleach Refurbish Generator Project This project will improve the reliability of the generator at Wahleach Generating Facility, and its scope includes replacement of the stator and rotor poles, refurbishment of the remaining major components, and a combination of new, replacement, and refurbishment of the auxiliary components.
-The project also includes the installation of a new powerhouse crane and structural upgrades to the powerhouse building.
-2022 Targeted In- Service \$28 \$23 \$51
+Major Capital Projects (over \$50 million) Targeted Completion Date (Calendar Year) Project Cost to Mar 31, 2022 (\$ millions) Estimated Cost to Complete (\$ millions) Anticipated Total Cost (\$ millions) Projects Recently Put Into Service Bridge River 2 Upgrade Units 7 and 8 Project 2021 In- Service \$72 \$6 \$78 This project replaced the two generators and other related equipment to restore the historical operating capacity.
+Units 7 and 8 were placed into service in 1960, were unreliable and in poor and unsatisfactory condition.
+Downtown Vancouver Electricity Supply: West End Strategic Property Purchase 2022 Completed \$73 \$1 \$74 This project acquired property rights to build and connect a new underground substation that will upgrade the aging electricity system in downtown Vancouver.
+Ongoing Mica Replace Units 1 to 4 Generator Transformers Project This project will address the reliability and safety risks of the Unit 1-4 Generator Step-up Unit transformers at the Mica Generating Station, which are nearing end of life.
+There is a heightened reliability and safety risk from continuing to operate these transformers in an 2022 Targeted In-Service \$66 \$14 \$80 underground powerhouse as they age.